DataDog/documentation/content/en/logs/guide/enrichment-tables.md

 ## Modify an Enrichment Table

-In order to modify an existing Enrichment Table with new data, select a table then click the **Update Data +** button in the top right corner.
-The CSV that is selected will be upserted into the table, meaning that all existing rows with the same primary key will be updated, and all new rows will be added.
-Once the table is saved, the upserted rows will be processed asynchronously and will be updated in the preview.
+To modify an existing enrichment table with new data, select a table then click **Update Data +** in the top right corner.
+The selected CSV is upserted into the table, meaning that all existing rows with the same primary key are updated, and all new rows are added.
+Once the table is saved, the upserted rows are processed asynchronously and updated in the preview.
 It may take up to 10 minutes for the updated rows to appear in affected logs.

 ## Further Reading